On this page you will find information about the HyDeploy phase 2 demonstration in Winlaton and the processes that are in place to support this.

 Process information for Xoserve customers

-Introducing hydrogen into the live gas network has ramifications for Annual Quantity (AQ), procurement and invoicing – meaning process changes for Networks, Shippers and Suppliers.
+Introducing hydrogen into the live gas network may have an impact to the calculation of energy resulting in implications on the Annual Quantity (AQ), procurement and reconciliation charges – meaning process changes for Networks, Shippers and Suppliers.

 Managing invoicing and voluntary consumer payments during the demonstration